swisscom/puppet-package_verifiable/README.md

 package_verifiable
 ==================

-This is the package module.
+This is the package_verifiable module.

 The idea is that we have a way to check within the catalog whether a package currently installed matches the one we want to install.